[slides] Bayesian online learning in non-stationary environments

 - In most cases, we resort to an approximation.
 We denote the approximation to the posterior by the algorithmic choice (A.1).

-A convinient choice: density is specified by the first two moments only.
+A convenient choice: density is fully specified by the first two moments only.

-- Linearise measurement function (M.1) around the previous mean $\vmu_{t-1}$ and model likelihood as linear Gaussian.
+- Linearise measurement function (M.1) around the previous mean $\vmu_{t-1}$ and model as linear Gaussian.

 - Online Bayesian learning using (M.1) a two hidden-layer neural network and (A.1) moment-matched LG.